 After extensive testing with health sciences educational programs and among health science practitioners in the United States, Asia, Europe and the Middle East, the HSRT now has percentile norms available for use in a variety of test populations including practicing professionals, graduate students, 4-year undergraduate and community college students.

 The HSRT is designed as a multiple choice format test and can be administered in a 50 minute setting.

 The HSRT is designed to provide both an overall score for critical thinking and a selection of scale scores to assist the trainer or instructor to focus curricula and training opportunities to address particular weaknesses in both individuals and groups.
-The HSRT Overall Reasoning Skills score targets the strength or weakness of one's skill in making reflective, reasoned judgments about what to believe or what to do.
-Scores are also reported for: Analysis, Inference, Evaluation, Induction and Deduction.
+The HSRT Overall Reasoning Skills score targets the strength or weakness of one’s skill in making reflective, reasoned judgments about what to believe or what to do.
+Scores are also reported for: Analysis, Interpretation, Inference, Evaluation, Explanation, Induction, Deduction and Numeracy.